Smerly/TriageCL-Website/README.md

 ## How to run

-### 1. Run with Github pages
+### 1. Live Deployed

-You can run Triage-CL-Website with the github-pages link [here](https://smerly.github.io/TriageCL-Website/)
+You can see the Triage-CL-Website demo with the link [here](https://ernitar.me/TriageCL-Website/)

 ### 2. Run on your local machine